Bridging community development across Pratt Institute's diverse disciplines.

 3) Capacity for success: What are the qualifications of the team of students and faculty?
 How are their interests and skills a good match for the project?

 4) Approach and method: Is the project proposal adequately developed for the purpose of the project and commensurate with the stated project goal?
-Does the proposal allow for adequate collaboration and communication with the community partner to ensure feasible outcomes?
+Does the proposal allow for adequate collaboration and communication with the community client to ensure feasible outcomes?

 All applications must be submitted through our online portal here.